gaonkar/gaonkar.github.io/_posts/2025-11-26-Coffee-Perceptron.md

-# Walkthrough: The Differentiable Perceptron (Sigmoid Neuron coffee decision)
+# Manual Walkthrough: The Differentiable Perceptron (Sigmoid Neuron)

 ## Introduction: What You Will Learn

-This tutorial bridges the gap between abstract neural network theory and concrete implementation.
+This tutorial bridges the gap betwe meen abstract neural network theory and concrete implementation.
 By dissecting the simplest differentiable unit of Deep Learning—the Sigmoid Neuron—we will manually trace the path of "learning" from a raw error signal back to a specific weight update.